2012 San Diego Chargers season

-The 2012 season was the San Diego Chargers' 43rd in the National Football League, their 53rd overall and their sixth and final season under head coach Norv Turner.
+The 2012 season was the San Diego Chargers' 43rd in the National Football League (NFL), their 53rd overall and their sixth and final season under head coach Norv Turner.
 The Chargers failed to improve on their 8–8 record from 2011 and missed the playoffs for a third consecutive season, resulting in Turner's firing on December 31, 2012.
-This was also the Chargers' first losing season since 2003 and the first losing season in the Philip Rivers era.
+General manager A. J. Smith was also fired after ten seasons.
+This was also the Chargers' first losing season since 2003 and the first losing season in the Philip Rivers era and the last team without Keenan Allen until the 2024 season.
+2012 would mark the last season that the Chargers would start 2–0 until 2024.